conery/dexter/docs/dex_config.md

 $ dex config > ./dex.toml
 ```

+The template defines two parsers.
+One is for my bank, Oregon Community Credit Union, which has a format that should be typical of the one used by most banks and should be easily adapted for your bank.
+The other is for Chase credit cards.
+You should be able to use this as is for your own Chase cards.

+> _**TBD:**  Parsers for other widely used credit cards (American Express, Citi, and Apple (Goldman Sachs)) will be added soon.
+We also plan to add a section to the GitHub repo for user-contributed parsers._

 ## The Structure of a Configuration File

 As the filename extension `.toml` implies, configuration files use a standard format known as TOML.